gilles-leblanc/gameproject/README.md

 Getting started
 ---------------

+The main entry point for the game is game.rb.
+You can start the game using `ruby game.rb`.

+There are also other options to try specific features.

 From the root dir you can call map_explorer to explore map.

 From the City dir you can call city_map_output to generate a sample city and see it represented as an image.